 - Report any air or water leaks

-- Close laboratory fume hoods and shut down non-essential lab equipment
+- Shut down non-essential lab equipment

 Help us save even more energy this year by completing some simple actions and filling out the Shutdown Checklist!

 How can I participate?